getify/You-Dont-Know-JS/scope-closures/ch5.md

 }
 ```

-This is silly.
+That works, but it's pointless.
 There's no reason to declare `i` in that position with a `const`, since the whole point of such a variable in that position is **to be used for counting iterations**.
 Just use a different loop form, like a `while` loop.

 ## Uninitialized Variables (aka, TDZ)